-Nearest Neighbor Interpolation: [mathematics] Nearest neighbor interpolation involves taking the output value from the nearest input layer cell center.
-This type of interpolation works well for discrete data like land cover and is fastest to process.
+Nearest Neighbor Interpolation: [mathematics] Nearest neighbor interpolation involves taking the output value from the nearest input layer cell center, commonly used for discrete data like land covers.

-Neat Line: [cartography] A neat line is a cartographic element that surrounds all the data, legend, scale and other features in a map.
-A neat line can be solid or multiple line border that helps map readers focus on details in the map.
+Neat Line: [cartography] A neat line is a solid border cartographic element that surrounds all the data, legend, scale and other features helping the map readers focus on the inner details in a map.

 Neighborhood Operation: [mathematics] A neighborhood operation is a spatial function where the output location, area and extent comes from areas larger than and adjacent to the input cells.